Updated: Feb 12

 As the wine harvest approaches, I like to stock up on any items needed to get my fermentation off to a healthy start.
 You don't want to be looking at a bin of crushed grapes only to realize that you don't have everything needed to dial it in.
-Here are some helpful items that I like to make sure I am stocked up on before crush day, so that I am not caught with my grapes down!
+Here are some helpful items that you may want to add to your wine shopping list before the harvest gets kicked off!

 2. Yeast Nutrient